phun-ky/phun-ky.github.io/src/assets/posts/2023-09-25-create-a-static-sustainable-website-or-blog.md

 So, what did I do?
 I created a new blog engine..
 Well, one that I really like!

-Features provided with this guide:
+## Features

+These are the features I required:

 - Using markdown for quick writing
 - Low impact on the environment